NREL-Sienna/StorageSystemsSimulations.jl/docs/src/index.md

 ## Overview

-`StorageSimulations.jl` is a `PowerSimulations.jl` extension to support formulations and models related to energy storage.
+`StorageSystemsSimulations.jl` is a `PowerSimulations.jl` extension to support formulations and models related to energy storage.

 An Operational Storage Model can have multiple combinations of different restrictions.
 For instance, it might be relevant to a study to consider cycling limits or employ energy targets coming from a planning model.
-To manage all these variations `StorageSimulations.jl` heavily uses the `DeviceModel` attributes feature.
+To manage all these variations `StorageSystemsSimulations.jl` heavily uses the `DeviceModel` attributes feature.

 A Storage Operational Model can have multiple combinations of different restrictions depending on the modeling objectives.
 For instance, it might be relevant to a study to consider cycling limits or employ energy targets coming from a planning model.
-To manage all these variations `StorageSimulations.jl` heavily uses the `DeviceModel` attributes feature to configure the storage model.
+To manage all these variations `StorageSystemsSimulations.jl` heavily uses the `DeviceModel` attributes feature to configure the storage model.

 For example, the formulation `StorageDispatchWithReserves` can be parametrized as follows when added to a `PowerSimulations.jl` model: